isabella232/rtos-docs-pr.pl-pl/rtos-docs/guix/chapter-4.md

 ### <a name="description"></a>Opis

-Ta usługa przetwarza zdarzenie dla listy rozwijanej.
+Ta usługa przetwarza zdarzenie na liście rozwijanej.

 ### <a name="parameters"></a>Parametry